Lima, Cusco, Sacred Valley, Machu Picchu, Manu Amazon.

 Meals included: Breakfast.

-Day 3 CUSCO/SACRED VALLEY: Pisac ruins and Market, Ollantaytambo Fortress and train to Machu picchu town.
+Day 3 SACRED VALLEY TOUR: Pisac ruins and Market, Ollantaytambo Fortress and train to Machu Picchu town.

 Full day Sacred Valley excursion.
 31 km (19 miles) far from Cusco is Pisac, at the entrance of the Sacred Valley.
-Visit the colorful market that on sundays, tuesdays and thursdays a craft fair took place where you can buy beautiful handicrafts and sourvenirs.
+Visit the colorful market that on Sundays, Tuesdays, and Thursdays a craft fair took place where you can buy beautiful handicrafts and souvenirs.

 The lunch will be served in a local restaurant.
 The tour continues towards Ollantaytambo, an archaeological site that the Incas built as a fort and includes a temple, agricultural terraces, and an urban area.
 There are two distinct sectors: Araqama Ayllu, the religious and worship zone, and Qosqo Ayllu, the residential area.